jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) a relative of the partner, but excluding a person under section YA 1 (Definitions), definition of relative, paragraph (v):
     (b) a company in the same wholly-owned group as the partner
   - **recourse property** means property to which a creditor has recourse, to enforce a guarantee or indemnity for the relevant debt, if the guarantee or indemnity expressly provides recourse to only that property
-  - **secured amounts** means, for the partner, the lesser of the following applicable amounts— (a) the amount of the limited partnership's debt ignoring section HG 2 (the secured debt) for which the partner is a guarantor, divided by the total number of guarantors for the secured debt:
+  - **secured amounts** means, for the partner, the total of, for each amount of the limited partnership’s debt ignoring section HG 2 (the secured debt) for which the partner is a guarantor, the lesser of the following applicable amounts—
+    (a) the amount of the secured debt divided by the total number of guarantors for that debt:
     (b) the market value of the recourse property for the secured debt to the extent of the interest that the partner and the partner's associates have in it, net of higher-ranking calls whether actual, future, or contingent, divided by the total number of guarantors described in the definition of guarantor, paragraph (a), who have an interest in the recourse property or have a partner's associate with an interest in the recourse property.

 ### HG 12 Limitation on deductions by partners in limited partnerships: carry-forward